How to Handle a Credit Card Processing Outage

 • Hardware issues can arise when there is a faulty component or the hardware isn’t compatible with your chosen point-of-sale system.
 Check whether all of your POS terminals are out or only one and let your payment processor know.

-• Software issues may occur due to scheduled maintenance, a new update that hasn’t been installed or a technical glitch.
+• Software issues may occur due to scheduled maintenance, a new update that hasn’t been installed, or a technical glitch.
 First, check for updates and install any that are available.
 Then, reboot your system and call your payment processor if the software still doesn’t work.

 • Is it a card network issue?
 If transactions from a specific card brand aren’t going through, there might be a nationwide credit card outage affecting one of the major credit card companies.
-You can search the relevant card brand on downdetector.com to see if any outages have been reported.
+Check the relevant card brand’s status page (e.g., Visa Europe) or use a tool like DownDetector, StatusGator, or IsDown, to see if any outages have been reported.

 Step 2: Communicate with Your Employees, Service Providers, and Customers

-As soon as you’ve noticed a credit-card processing outage, let your employees know and tell your customers that you won’t be able to process cards temporarily via a website banner or group email (for your online store) or by putting a sign on the door for a brick-and-mortar store.
-If you haven’t already done so, call or email your payment processor to let them know about the problem and find out if there’s anything they can suggest.
+As soon as you’ve noticed a credit-card processing outage, let your employees know and tell your customers that you won’t be able to process cards temporarily via a website banner or group e-mail (for your online store) or by putting a sign on the door for a brick-and-mortar store.

 Step 3: Offer Alternative Payment Methods